Pollock (film)

-Pollock is a 2000 American independent biographical drama film centered on the life of American painter Jackson Pollock, his struggles with alcoholism, as well as his troubled marriage to his wife Lee Krasner.
-The film stars Ed Harris, Marcia Gay Harden, Jennifer Connelly, Val Kilmer, Robert Knott, Bud Cort, Molly Regan, and Sada Thompson, and was directed by Harris.
+Pollock is a 2000 American independent biographical drama film centered on the life of painter Jackson Pollock, his struggles with alcoholism, as well as his troubled marriage to his wife Lee Krasner.
+It stars Ed Harris, Marcia Gay Harden, Jennifer Connelly, Val Kilmer, Robert Knott, Bud Cort, Molly Regan, and Sada Thompson.
+It was directed by Harris.

-Marcia Gay Harden won the Academy Award for Best Supporting Actress for portraying Lee Krasner.
-Ed Harris received an Academy Award nomination for Best Actor for his portrayal of Pollock.
-The film was a long-term personal project for Harris based on his reading of the 1989 biography Jackson Pollock: An American Saga, written by Steven Naifeh and Gregory White Smith.
+Harden won the Academy Award for Best Supporting Actress for portraying Krasner.
+Harris received an Academy Award nomination for Best Actor for his portrayal of Pollock.
+The film was a long-term personal project for Harris based on him having read the 1989 biography Jackson Pollock: An American Saga, written by Steven Naifeh and Gregory White Smith.

 Plot

-In the 1940s, abstract expressionist painter Jackson Pollock exhibits paintings in occasional group art shows.

-Pollock lives with his brother Sande and sister-in-law Arloie at a tiny apartment in New York City.
+In the 1940s, abstract expressionist painter Jackson Pollock exhibited paintings in occasional group art shows.
+He lives with his brother Sande and sister-in-law Arloie at a tiny apartment in New York City.
 With Arloie expecting a new baby, Pollock decides to move out on her behalf.
-Soon afterward, Pollock meets and takes an interest in artist Lee Krasner.
+Soon afterwards, Pollock meets and takes an interest in artist Lee Krasner.
 He learns later that his brother has taken a job in Connecticut building military gliders to avoid the draft.

 Pollock, a struggling alcoholic, goes on a drinking binge and is found in a disheveled state by Sande and Lee, prompting Sande to tell Lee that Pollock has been diagnosed as "clinically neurotic."
 Taking pity on Pollock, Lee takes him home and becomes his manager.

-One day, Pollock's old friend Reuben Kadish visits him, bringing along Howard Putzel, who works for wealthy art collector Peggy Guggenheim.
+Pollock's old friend Reuben Kadish visits him, bringing along Howard Putzel, who works for wealthy art collector Peggy Guggenheim.
 After Guggenheim views his work, he is given a contract to exhibit his paintings, plus a commission to paint a 8 ft by 20 ft mural in her New York townhouse entry way.
 Pollock's first exhibit fails to attract any buyers.
 After a New Year's Eve party, a drunken Pollock almost sleeps with Peggy.
 Afterwards, he falls into another stupor upon hearing that Putzel has died.

-Pollock and Lee are wed after Lee says they either marry or "split up" before moving to Long Island.
+Pollock and Lee marry after Lee says they will either marry or "split up" before moving to Long Island.
 During a get-together at Peggy's, Pollock dismisses art critic Clement Greenberg's comments and refuses to change his painting style to be more marketable.
 Pollock's paintings are not selling but Clement assures him it will change after a Life magazine article about him is published and his upcoming exhibit.